 What is oppositional defiant disorder?

-ODD is a condition in which a child displays an ongoing pattern of uncooperative, defiant, hostile, and annoying behavior toward people in authority.
+Oppositional defiant disorder (ODD) is a condition in which a child displays a continuing pattern of uncooperative, defiant, hostile, and annoying behavior toward people in authority.
 This behavior often disrupts the child’s normal daily functioning, including relationships and activities within the family and at school.

-Many children and teens with ODD also have other disorders, such as:
+Many children and teens who have ODD also have other disorders, such as:

 - Attention deficit hyperactivity disorder (ADHD)